nesquena/backburner/README.md

 The `default_queues` stores the specific list of queues that should be processed by default by a worker.

+### Hooks

+Backburner is highly extensible and can be tailored to your needs by using the hooks.
+Often using hooks is much easier then trying to monkey patch the externals.

+Check out [HOOKS.md](HOOKS.md) for a detailed overview.

 ### Failures

 When a job fails in backburner (usually because an exception was raised), the job will be released